Kiel University of Applied Sciences: Art and Cultural Features of the Campus

+Former students

+Ingo Kühl (* 1953), German painter, sculptor and architect.

 Print Media

 Since September 2010 the campus magazine "viel." is published once a semester.
 Its focus is on Education, research and projects on the campus but also features more general topics.
 The editorial staff is composed of students and employees of the University’s marketing and communications department.

 The student magazine "plietsch" ist a project of the Faculty of Media.
 Taking part in the respective elective module students practically improve their knowledge and skills in layouting and writing the editorial.
 Contrary to the "viel.", which aims at a broad target group, the plietsch targets mainly students.
 Its first issue was published on 23 April 2015.

 Student life

-By the time, the students of the Fachhochschule Kiel have launched a variety of interdisciplinary activities.
+By the time, the students of the HAW Kiel have launched a variety of interdisciplinary activities.